Heribert Rosweyde: Plan

 Rosweyde thought it would be a useful work to publish the texts in their original form.
 His superiors, to whom he submitted his plan in 1603, gave it their approval, and allowed him to prepare the projected edition, without, however, relieving him of other occupations.
 At that time Rosweyde was serving as prefect of studies in Antwerp, but was soon sent to St Omer to replace a professor of apologetics who had fallen ill.
 He did not return to Antwerp until 1606.

 There were about 1300 manuscripts regarding lives of the saints in the libraries of Belgium.
 Rosweyde obtained copies of most of them.
 He pursued his project, which he announced publicly in 1607, as well as the plan he proposed to follow.
 Under the title: Fasti sanctorum quorum vitae in belgicis bibliothecis manuscriptiae, he gave in a little volume in 16mo., published by the Plantin press at Antwerp, an alphabetical list of the names of the saints whose acts had been either found by him or called to his attention in old manuscript collections.
 This list filled fifty pages; the prefatory notice in which he indicates the character and arrangement of his work, as he had conceived it, takes up fourteen.
 Finally, the work contains an appendix of twenty-six pages containing the unpublished acts of the passion of the Cilician martyrs, Tharsacus, Probus, and Andronicus, which Rosweyde regarded—wrongly—as the authentic official report from the pen of a clerk of the court of the Roman tribunal.

 According to this programme the collection was to comprise sixteen volumes, besides two volumes of explanations and tables.
-The first volume was to present documents concerning the life of Jesus Christ and the feasts established in honour of the special events of His life; the second volume would be devoted to the life and the feasts of the Blessed Virgin, and the third to the feasts of the Saints honoured with a more special cult.
+The first volume was to present documents concerning the life of Jesus Christ and the feasts established in honour of the special events of his life; the second volume would be devoted to the life and the feasts of the Virgin Mary, and the third to the feasts of the saints honoured with a more special cult.
 The twelve succeeding volumes were to give the lives of the saints whose feasts are celebrated respectively in the twelve months of the year, one volume for each month.
 This calendar arrangement had been prescribed by his superiors, in preference to the chronological order Rosweyde himself favoured.
 But this presented, especially at that time, formidable difficulties.
-Lastly, the sixteenth volume was to set forth the succession of martyrologies which had been in use at different periods and in the various Churches of Christendom.
+Lastly, the sixteenth volume was to set forth the succession of martyrologies which had been in use at different periods and in the various churches of Christendom.
 The first of the two supplementary volumes was to contain notes and commentaries bearing on the lives divided into eight books treating among other subjects: the authors of the lives, the sufferings of the martyrs, and the images of the saints.

 The other supplement was to present a series of copious tables giving: